-Adrian C. Louis’s last novel has given us “the unsayable said” of the Native American reservation.A take-no-prisoners look at reservation life, The Ghost Dancers explores—very candidly—many issues, including tribal differences, “urban Indians” versus "Res Indians," the relationships among blacks, whites, and Indians, police tactics on and off the reservation.Readers familiar with Adrian C. Louis’s life and other works will note interesting connections between the protagonist, Bean, and Louis himself, as well as a connection between The Ghost Dancers and other Louis writings—especially his sensational novel Skins.
+Adrian C. Louis’s previously unpublished early novel has given us “the unsayable said” of the Native American reservation.A realistic look at reservation life, The Ghost Dancers explores—very candidly—many issues, including tribal differences, “urban Indians” versus “rez Indians,” relationships among Blacks, Whites, and Indians, police tactics on and off the rez, pipe ceremonies and sweat-lodge ceremonies, alcoholism and violence on the rez, visitations of the supernatural, poetry and popular music, the Sixties and the Vietnam War, the aims and responsibilities of journalism, and, most prominently, interracial sexual relationships.Readers familiar with Louis’s life and other works will note interesting connections between the protagonist, Bean, and Louis himself, as well as a connection between The Ghost Dancers and other Louis writings—especially his sensational novel Skins.